 |Train Name||Route||Distance||Time in 1977||Time in 2014||Stops in 1977||Stops in 2014|

 |Andhra Pradesh Express||Hyderabad - New Delhi||1675||23||26.5||5||16|

 Though the Karnataka Express’ route has much changed since then the distance is still almost the same!

-The four Southern kings were an important step forward in development of the country because mobility of the people is the primary driver of development and the economy.
+The four Southern kings were an important step forward in the development of the country because the mobility of the people is the primary driver of development and the economy.
 They revolutionized long-distance travel in an era when cross-country travel was an ordeal most people would look at with dread.
 It will not be wrong to say that they contributing a lot towards bridging the north-south divide (all southerners are not Madrasis?), bringing the country closer and also opening up opportunities to people across the country.
 These trains should be brought back to their glory days.
 Running time has to be reduced by doing away with un-necessary stops and facilities on them have to be improved.
-As a start, fully LHB rakes should be allotted to all the four trains on priority basis and later, they must be the first ones whose entire rake is to be replaced by EMU trainsets as part of IR’s current modernization programme.
+As a start, fully LHB rakes should be allotted to all the four trains on a priority basis and later, they must be the first ones whose entire rake is to be replaced by EMU trainsets as part of IR’s current modernization programme.
 Traveling on these trains was an experience once upon a time which needs to be brought back.
 Because these trains and their passengers deserve much better!